-A multi-departmental practice fire drill was held on Friday, October 18, 2019.
+A multi-departmental practice fire drill was held on Friday, November 2, 2018.
 All facilities on campus were evacuated as part of the drill.
 The drill included the Campus Emergency Response team and the Madison Fire Department.

-Weber Hall was chosen as the facility for a simulated fire response drill.
-The building fire alarm system was activated at 10:35 am.
+The Edgedome was chosen as the facility for a simulated fire response drill.
+The building fire alarm system was activated at 11:15 am.
 The building was checked and completely evacuated within 3 minutes.
-The Campus Assistance Center was radioed by security to contact 911.
+Occupants were sent to their designated gathering area where a member of the Security Department response team checked them in.
+The Campus Assistance Center is radioed by security to contact 911.
 A call was made to the 911 center under practice conditions.
-An all clear notice was given by the Campus Assistance Center using the Campus Public Address system.

-Additional drills and testing of the campus notifications system was conducted in January (2019), March (2019) and August (2019).
+Additional drills and testing of the campus notifications system was conducted in January (2018), March (2018) and August (2018).
 All emergency notification equipment was reported as in working order.